javierg/couch_factory/README.md

 Sort of inspired by [factory girl elixir](https://github.com/sinetris/factory_girl_elixi), but with a different API.

+## TODO

+* Document public functions
+* Travis integration
+* Add sequences
+* Add properties (because the result is a list, it should be very simple)
+* Figure it out how to actually override default configuration for couchdb
+* handle conflicts when creating documents
+* auto namespacing on document ids

 ## usage

 You will need `couchdb` server up and running